 Liz Sweeney, SSJ, serves as a spiritual director and facilitator of small groups here at Jesus House and at times with Congregations of women religious.

 Registration: Cost is $40 per person which includes lunch.
+Feel free to arrive at 9:30 am for registration and beverages.
+The program begins promptly at 10 am.
 Sign up below or call our office at 302-995-6859 to register.
 Lunch is included in the price.